AMEND09/tsa2025/README.md

   <img src="https://github.com/user-attachments/assets/13f974b8-1848-4b73-adf8-0c8a9c2d9a7c" width="80px" alt="logo" style="margin-right: 10px;">
   <h1>AgriMind AI</h1>
 </div>
 A comprehensive, AI-powered farm management dashboard to help agricultural professionals manage fields, resources, sustainability, livestock, and reporting—all in one place.

-Try out the demo at https://amend09.github.io/farmerapp/, this demo is just the frontend, for the backend you will need to host it yourself.
+Try out the demo at https://amend09.github.io/farmerapp/, this demo is just the frontend the backend is not included in the demo.

+For more detailed documentation, look at the DOCUMENTATION.md file.

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![React](https://img.shields.io/badge/React-18.0.0-61dafb.svg)